-Term Definition The customer requests to be enrolled with the same program contractor as other family members.
-If the customer was enrolled with an AHCCCS Complete Care (ACC) plan within the 90 days prior to the current approval date, the customer is automatically re-enrolled with the same health plan.
-Annual Enrollment Choice Annual enrollment choice is a two-month process that allows a customer to select a new AHCCCS Complete Care (ACC) plan: Choice month; and Transition month.
+Term Definition Family Continuity of Care The customer requests to be enrolled with the same program contractor as other family members.
+90 Day Re-enrollment Rule If the customer was enrolled with an AHCCCS Complete Care (ACC) plan within the 90 days prior to the current approval date, the customer is automatically re-enrolled with the same health plan.
+Annual Enrollment Choice Annual enrollment choice is a two-month process that allows a customer to select a new AHCCCS Complete Care (ACC) plan: Choice month; andTransition month.
 Choice Month The first month of annual enrollment choice is the customer's choice month.
 During this month the customer has the option to change to a different program contractor.
 Transition Month The second month of annual enrollment choice is the program contractors' transition month.
 This period allows program contractors to arrange for the transition in case management and providers.
 Anniversary Month The month that coverage first goes into effect becomes its anniversary month each year.